Gyscoal Alloys Ltd leads losers in 'B' group

 ALSO READ

-Essar Shipping reports consolidated net loss of Rs 311.43 crore in the June 2021 quarter
+Gyscoal Alloys reports consolidated net profit of Rs 0.08 crore in the June 2021 quarter

 -

-Brooks Laboratories Ltd, Hindustan Fluoro Carbons Ltd, Shubham Polyspin Ltd and Essar Shipping Ltd are among the other losers in the BSE's 'B' group today, 31 August 2021.
+Starlit Power Systems Ltd, Usha Martin Education & Solutions Ltd, Vishal Bearings Ltd and Zenith Exports Ltd are among the other losers in the BSE's 'B' group today, 01 September 2021.

-Brooks Laboratories Ltd, Hindustan Fluoro Carbons Ltd, Shubham Polyspin Ltd and Essar Shipping Ltd are among the other losers in the BSE's 'B' group today, 31 August 2021.
+Starlit Power Systems Ltd, Usha Martin Education & Solutions Ltd, Vishal Bearings Ltd and Zenith Exports Ltd are among the other losers in the BSE's 'B' group today, 01 September 2021.

-Brooks Laboratories Ltd tumbled 6.60% to Rs 114.7.
-The stock was the second biggest loser in 'B' group.On the BSE, 15560 shares were traded on the counter so far as against the average daily volumes of 35382 shares in the past one month.
+Starlit Power Systems Ltd crashed 8.29% to Rs 11.28.
+The stock was the second biggest loser in 'B' group.On the BSE, 6469 shares were traded on the counter so far as against the average daily volumes of 7802 shares in the past one month.

-Hindustan Fluoro Carbons Ltd crashed 6.55% to Rs 9.7.
-The stock was the third biggest loser in 'B' group.On the BSE, 4871 shares were traded on the counter so far as against the average daily volumes of 9480 shares in the past one month.
+Usha Martin Education & Solutions Ltd tumbled 7.75% to Rs 3.45.
+The stock was the third biggest loser in 'B' group.On the BSE, 9850 shares were traded on the counter so far as against the average daily volumes of 9570 shares in the past one month.

-Shubham Polyspin Ltd dropped 6.14% to Rs 120.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 138 shares were traded on the counter so far as against the average daily volumes of 23886 shares in the past one month.
+Vishal Bearings Ltd dropped 6.92% to Rs 31.6.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 2882 shares were traded on the counter so far as against the average daily volumes of 4908 shares in the past one month.

-Essar Shipping Ltd fell 5.47% to Rs 10.19.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 52509 shares were traded on the counter so far as against the average daily volumes of 34182 shares in the past one month.
+Zenith Exports Ltd plummeted 6.26% to Rs 77.85.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 101 shares were traded on the counter so far as against the average daily volumes of 502 shares in the past one month.

 Powered by Capital Market - Live News